rkluger68/cpycourse/docs/training/main-course/grasping-python.md

 ## Python Scoping

 A scope defines the visibility of names.
-The lookup of names in Python the
+The lookup of names in Python obeys the "LEGB"-Rule:
-LEGB-Rule:

  1. **L**ocal
  1. **E**nclosing
  1. **G**lobal
  1. **B**uiltin

+The workings of LEGB by example:

 ``` python
 >>> global_x = "I'm global"